petrvanblokland/DesignDesignSpace/Site.md

 box = page['Introduction']
 ~~~

-### What are the dreams and dragons in your design process?
+### Hello students.
+What are the dreams and dragons in your design process?
 How do you change a plan into a planning and mistakes into treasures?
 Where can you find the design space to develop?

 ~~~Python
 box = page['Featured']['Image']